take-sei/hishoko/README.md

 # hishoko
 Slack bot

-- When you try to use this scripts, make a "slackbot_settings.py" file, and describe this.
+- When you try to use this scripts, make a "slackbot_settings.py" file, and copy below

 ```
 # coding: utf-8